kontactaniket/JPWordCountAssignment/README.md

 ### Testing
 Test cases covers below scenarios:
 1. File path is empty or invalid.
 Asserts if appropriate message is printed.
-2. Asserts if the correct number of words are extracted from the file
+2. Asserts if the correct number of words are extracted from the file.
-3. Tests if specif words with count are captured and special characters are not present.
+3. Tests if specific words with count are captured and special characters are not present in printed output.

 ### Result Screenshots & Evidences
 1.Running application with valid input (https://www.gnu.org/licenses/gpl-3.0.txt)